 Polk County Historical Society…Crookston, Minnesota

 The purpose of the Corporation shall be the discovery, preservation and dissemination of knowledge about the history of Polk County.
 To collect and display any material which may help to establish or illustrate the life, conditions, events and activities of the past or present.
-To disseminate historical information to interested persons and institutions and arouse interest in the past history of Polk County.
+To disseminate historical information to interested persons and institutions and arouse interest in the past history of Polk Country.

 The Polk County Historical Society has been collecting and preserving the inspiring story of the people of Polk County for 75 years.
 Books, maps pamphlets, newspapers, pictures and other objects have been collected.
 The museum.s authentic exhibits show how Valley pioneers lived, the tools and implements they worked with, the clothes they wore, the utensils and furnishings they used in their homes and countless other articles related to other aspects of their lives.
 The museum was located at the old McKinley School for several years and in 1976 was moved to its present location, the former Glendenning building on the east side of Crookston.